 (i) The performance-based restricted stock remuneration is structured to reflect the Company's performance during each period (three years) of the medium-term management plan in the level of vesting.
-The standard stock remuneration amount prescribed for each position consists of (i) a portion linked to the growth rate of the Company's market capitalization relative to TOPIX (two-thirds of the Standard Stock Remuneration Amount by Position), and (ii) a portion linked to the achievement rate of the greenhouse gas emission reduction targets based on SBT (Science Based Targets) (one-third of the Standard Stock Remuneration Amount by Position), each during the subject period.
-Under the plan for performance-based restricted stock remuneration as a medium- to long-term incentive remuneration, in order to promote management that emphasizes medium- to long-term enhancement of shareholder value, restricted shares in a number corresponding to the achievement status of the medium-term management plan are granted to the subject Directors after the end of the final business year of the three-year medium-term management plan period as an incentive for improving the Company's corporate value during the medium-term management plan period.
-The initial period covered by this plan will be three years from January 1, 2022 to December 31, 2024 (the "Initial Coverage Period").
+The standard stock remuneration amount prescribed for each position consists of: (i) a portion linked to the growth rate of the Company's market capitalization relative to TOPIX (one-third of the Standard Stock Remuneration Amount by Position), and (ii) a portion linked to the achievement rate of the greenhouse gas emission reduction targets based on SBT (Science Based Targets) (two-thirds of the Standard Stock Remuneration Amount by Position), each during the subject period.

+Under the plan for performance-based restricted stock remuneration as a medium- to long-term incentive remuneration, in order to promote management that emphasizes medium- to long-term enhancement of shareholder value, restricted shares in a number corresponding to the achievement status of the medium-term management plan are granted to the sSubject Directors after the end of the final business year of the three-year medium-term management plan period as an incentive for improving the Company's corporate value during the medium-term management plan period.
+The coverage period for the Medium-Term Management Plan Mission TREEING 2030 Phase 2 will be the three years from January 1, 2025, to December 31, 2027 (hereinafter, the "Coverage Period").